dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/index.md

 The *publish* folder contains *.exe* and *.dll* files for the app, its dependencies, and optionally the .NET runtime.

 A .NET Core app can be published as *self-contained* or *framework-dependent* app.
 If the app is self-contained, the *.dll* files that contain the .NET runtime are included in the *publish* folder.
-If the app is framework-dependent, the .NET runtime files aren't included because the app has a reference to a version of .NET that is installed on the server.
+If the app is framework-dependent, the .NET runtime files aren't included because the app has a reference to a version of .NET that's installed on the server.
 The default deployment model is framework-dependent.
 For more information, see [.NET Core application deployment](/dotnet/articles/core/deploying/index).

 In addition to *.exe* and *.dll* files, the *publish* folder for an ASP.NET Core app typically contains configuration files, static assets, and MVC views.
 For more information, see [Directory structure](xref:host-and-deploy/directory-structure).